Webhook

 What is a Daloopa webhook?

-A webhook is a real-time HTTP notification sent to your endpoint whenever company that you're subscribed to data is updated in Daloopa.
+A webhook is a real-time HTTP notification sent to your endpoint whenever data for a company you're subscribed to is updated in Daloopa.

 How do I set up a webhook?